Basic Firefighter Indoctrination Training (BFIT)

 To apply for the Fire Academy, complete the following steps:

 Contact us at (828) 782-2355 to request a application Packet or to be placed on our contact list.
-(Packets will be avalible November 2015.
+(Packets will be available November 2015).

 Contact the secretary at the Woodfin Site (828) 782-2355 to leave your personal contact information and to request a packet be mailed to you.
 You may obtain an application packet at the AB Tech Woodfin Campus, 24 Canoe Lane Woodfin, NC. in the registrars office.